Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Econometrics of Distribution Regression Model with Sample Selection

 We estimate the model parameters using a computationally attractive two-step method to maximize the average log-likelihood, similar to the Heckman two-step method.
 The first step is a probit regression for the probability of selection to estimate $\pi$, which is identical to the first step in the Heckman two-step method.
 The second step consists of multiple distribution regressions (DRs) with sample selection corrections to estimate $\beta(y)$ and $\delta(y)$ for each value of $y \in \mathcal{Y}$.
 These steps are summarized in the following algorithm:

 In practice we replace the set $\mathcal{Y}$ by a finite grid $\bar{\mathcal{Y}}$ if $\mathcal{Y}$ contains many values.

-The estimators of the functionals of interested are constructed from the estimators of the parameters using the plug-in method.
-For example, the estimator of the distribution of the latent outcome is
+The estimators of the functionals of interest are constructed from the estimators of the parameters using the plug-in method.
+For example, the estimator of the distribution of the latent outcome and the estimator of the probability of selection are